 Do I need to learn a language before I move to Brussels?

 Brussels is bilingual, with most citizens speaking French.
 English is widely spoken, so learning a language if in the centre of Brussels is unnecessary.
-If looking to find work outside of Brussels, one may find it necessary to learn Flemish.
-Alternatively, in the east, there's a small German-speaking community.
+However, speaking a local language is a good way to gain favour with locals.

 What is the weather like in Brussels?

 Brussels has a maritime temperate climate, characterised by warm summers and mild winters.
-The city has a high average annual rainfall, and visitors can expect a downpour any time of the year.
-Temperatures range from highs of around 80°F (27°C) in summer to 45°F (7°C) during the middle of winter.
+The city has a high average annual rainfall, and visitors can expect a shower any time of the year.
 Snow is possible, but not frequent in winter.

 Are weekend getaways from Brussels possible?

 The historic tourist city of Bruges is extremely close by, which makes for an incredible getaway.
-Alternatively, with plenty of options for easy transport access, the neighbouring European countries, such as Germany, France and Switzerland, are right on Belgium's doorstep.
-One can even pop across the Channel to the English countryside.
+Alternatively, with plenty of options for easy transport access, neighbouring European countries such as Germany, France and Switzerland are right on Belgium's doorstep.

 Expat Health Insurance